x-vin/covidcures/docs/src/allopathic.md

 ## 10. Dr. Andrea Stramezzi, MD, PhD, protocol innovator who came to be known as **The Covid Healer** in Italy

 ### Objective:
-Early-stage, effective treatment of Covid
+Early-stage, effective treatment of Covid.

 ### System:
-Repurposed allopathy
+Repurposed allopathy.

 ### Can be used alongside other allopathic treatments:
-Not without the supervision of a qualified and experienced physician
+Not without the supervision of a qualified and experienced physician.

 ### Status of authorisation:
 Authorized and popular in Italy, one of the worst-hit countries in the first wave, where tens of thousands of patients are known to have benefitted from the treatment, and the Case Fatality Rate was zero.
 The doctor visited the houses of outpatients and now has added a volunteer-managed telemedicine portal to help offer his services to more people.
 He is linked to a network of 100s of likeminded physicians, who work together to evolve and propagate better early treatment protocols.
 Currently, an app is being developed to support other physicians in early treatment.